 Speed is very important in today’s world of streaming and HD video content.
 But, if you’re looking for an internet security tool for speed, proxies cannot be the right choice.
 Yes, a lot of paid proxies provide reliable streaming.
 The problem is that they're susceptible to disconnections.
 As a result, super fast proxies experience many issues and downtime.

 VPNs provide users with good speed, enabling them to easily stream videos.
-To experience good speed, consider getting a server that’s near you.
+You can also use additional option - RTMP server which can further improve video streaming performance, ensuring a seamless and high-quality viewing experience.
+Keep in mind, to experience good speed, consider getting a server that’s near you.
 VPN also has an auto-connect feature that gives users good speed.